-There have been no significant changes in the market practice during 2013.
+There have been no other significant changes in the market practice during 2014 other than those referred to in Question 1.

 Regulatory framework and bodies

 17. What are the key statutes and regulations that govern hedge funds in your jurisdiction?
 Which regulatory bodies regulate hedge funds?